clvrmktg/clear-choice/content/_index.md

 cta = true

+snapshot = """
+Clear Choice Glass is a Bahamian-owned manufacturer and installer of hurricane windows and doors, including hurricane impact windows, and custom glasswork in Nassau, Bahamas.

+With over 50 years of combined experience, our team delivers high-quality installations, reliable local servicing, and products built for the Bahamian climate.

+We provide lasting protection, modern style, and dedicated support for residential, commercial, and rental properties.
+"""

 [why_clear_choice]
 title = "Why Clear Choice"
 subtitle = "We're The Bahamas' leading supplier of impact windows and doors, trusted by homeowners and businesses to keep you safe, secure, and comfortable."